chspur/chspur.github.io/index.md

-Hi, my name is Stephen
+Hi, my name is Stephen.

 Not sure what I'm going to write on here or how consistent I'll be.